jyutzler/Bridge-Systems/system.md

    * 5♥ = 1 king
    * 5♠ = 2 kings
    * 5NT = 3 kings

-### 5NT Pick a Slam
-A voluntary bid of 5NT is forcing and asks partner to try to pick the best slam available.
-There are no hard-and-fast rules here, but possibilities include:
-   * bidding a new 4-card suit (looking for a 4-4 fit)
-   * supporting partner with mild support (looking for a good 7-card fit)
-   * rebidding a previously bid suit with unannounced length and/or strength
-   * returning to 6NT with no better options

-The asker may continue to bid up the line if completely displeased with the response.

 ## Defensive Bidding
 ### Overcalls